Factbox-U.S. banks tighten COVID-19 precautions as Omicron variant spreads

 - Oops!Something went wrong.Please try again later.

-(Reuters) - U.S. banks have been more proactive than other industries in encouraging employees back to the office, but those plans have come under renewed scrutiny due to the rapid spread of the Omicron variant, with Jefferies Financial Group last week reversing course due to a COVID-19 outbreak among employees.
+(Reuters) - U.S. banks have been more proactive than other industries in encouraging employees back to the office, but those plans have come under renewed scrutiny due to the rapid spread of the Omicron coronavirus variant and many are adjusting their plans.

 Bank of America Corp

-The bank since late summer has been encouraging employees to get fully vaccinated and now to get their booster shots when eligible and offers onsite clinics in several locations.
+The bank since late summer has been encouraging employees to get fully vaccinated and now to get their booster shots when eligible.
+It offers onsite clinics in several locations.

 Citigroup Inc

+Citigroup C.N told employees at its New York City office on Wednesday they could work from home if they were able to through the holidays, a source with knowledge of the matter told Reuters.

-The bank is requiring employees in the United States to be vaccinated but is not mandating boosters.
-It is providing rapid test kits and encouraging testing for employees going into the office, a source told Reuters.
+The bank has been requiring employees in the United States to be vaccinated but is not mandating boosters.
+It is providing rapid test kits and encouraging testing for employees going into the office, a source said earlier.

 Deutsche Bank